Daniel J. Frey

 At work.

-They cannot imagine themselves as equal to a black and brown person.
+They cannot imagine themselves as equal to a black or brown person.

-They cannot imagine sharing their good fortune with a black and brown person.
+They cannot imagine sharing their good fortune with a person of color.

-They cannot imagine a community where all work towards a common good.
+They cannot imagine a community where all work towards a common good if black people are included.

 They have cut themselves off from humanity.